LenaYu2016/laravelApi/readme.md

 2.register with github
 3.register with g+
 4.register with twitter
-5.unique email validation
-6.search github profile by github name
+5.search github profile by github name
 7....